nixworks/public/README.md

 ##### 2017 cyberattacks on Ukraine
 ### [The United Kingdom government and the United States White House accuse the Russian military of being responsible for the launch of the "NotPetya" malware in June 2017.
 The White House calls it the most destructive and costly cyberattack in history and says Russia will be met with unspecified "international consequences".
 Russia denies responsibility and dismisses the accusation as "groundless", lacking evidence, and "Russophobic". ](/news/2018/02/15/the-united-kingdom-government-and-the-united-states-white-house-accuse-the-russian-military-of-being-responsible-for-the-launch-of-the-notp.md)
-_Context: Russian military, United Kingdom, government, United States, White House, 2017 cyberattacks on Ukraine, NotPetya_
+_Context: White House, 2017 cyberattacks on Ukraine, government, United States, Russian military, NotPetya, United Kingdom_

 ##### United Kingdom football sexual abuse scandal
 ### [Former Manchester City and Crewe Alexandra youth coach Barry Bennell is found guilty of 43 sexual attacks on twelve boys between 1979 and 1990. ](/news/2018/02/15/former-manchester-city-and-crewe-alexandra-youth-coach-barry-bennell-is-found-guilty-of-43-sexual-attacks-on-twelve-boys-between-1979-and-19.md)